PmagPy/PmagPy/setup_scripts/linux_instructions.md

     export LD_LIBRARY_PATH=~/anaconda3/lib/python3.6/site-packages/wx/

+If that works, you may want to add that line to the end of your .bashrc file.
 And checkout [this blog post](https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/) and this [issue](https://github.com/pyenv/pyenv/issues/691) for more information.

 #### Deal with pythonw/python issue: